Trump says he's barring South Africa from participating in next year's G20 summit near Miami

 This year's summit in Johannesburg, the first held in Africa, was boycotted by the United States, a G20 founding member and the world’s biggest economy.
 The meeting's declaration, giving more attention to issues that affect developing countries, went unsigned by Washington, and the Trump administration expressed its opposition to South Africa’s agenda, especially the parts that focus on climate change.

-On Monday, the U.S. took over the rotating presidency of the G20, leaving the long-term impact of the South African declaration unclear.
+The U.S. has now taken over the rotating presidency of the G20, leaving the long-term impact of the South African declaration unclear.

-By tradition, the host country hands over a symbolic wooden gavel to the nation taking over the G20 presidency.
-But there was no American official on hand to receive it from South African President Cyril Ramaphosa because of the boycott.

-The U.S. wanted to send a representative from its embassy.
-South Africa refused, saying it was an insult for Ramaphosa to hand over to what it called a junior official.

 Trump has claimed that white Afrikaner farmers in South Africa are being killed and that their land is being seized.
 The South African government and others, including some Afrikaners themselves, say Trump's claims are the result of misinformation.